Climbing Mt. Kilimanjaro: Training for a Kili Climb

 The Best Kilimanjaro Training

 Pretty much everyone is able to walk slowly.
-But few people are used to walking for many hours, several days in a row, as required when trekking up Kilimanjaro.
+But few people are used to walking for many hours, several days in a row.

 It's similar with training for a Kilimanjaro climb.
 You don't need to be exceptionally fit, but you do need to get your body used to the particular demands of this hike.
 Otherwise the first days will be so tiring that you will have no energy left when it counts.